 Under the terms of the Three NEO Employment Agreements, in the event of termination of employment of any of the Three NEOs without cause, or in the event of a 'Fundamental Company Change' (as defined in the Three NEO Employment Agreements) where an NEO decides to exercise his or her right to elect termination of his or her employment or is terminated by the Company, the applicable NEO is entitled to receive a severance payment in cash equal to the three times the NEO's annual salary at the time of termination, plus the aggregate bonuses paid in respect of the three most recently completed financial years.
 In addition, all unexercised stock options held by the applicable NEO shall become exercisable in full and shall remain exercisable for a period of twelve months following the date of termination; and all their entitled restricted share units shall become immediately vested and be redeemed by the Company.
-If a severance triggering event had occurred on June 30, 2018, the severance payments that would be payable to each of the above NEOs would be approximately as follows (1) Robert Baldock: \$1,556,500; (2) Cathy Zhai: \$1,350,000; (3) Zhai Harun: \$825,000.
+If a severance triggering event had occurred on June 30, 2019, the severance payments that would be payable to each of the above NEOs would be approximately as follows (1) Robert Baldock: \$1,050,000; (2) Cathy Zhai: \$1,350,000; (3) Zhai Harun: \$825,000.

 On January 2, 2018, Robert Baldock has resigned from President and CEO as per succession plan and is appointed as Executive Chairman.
-According to the Amended and Restated Employment Agreement, he is entitled to \$2,056,500 legacy payment, with \$1,006,500 advanced legacy payment payable immediately or delayed as his discretion, and remaining legacy payment of \$1,050,000 will be paid upon termination as Executive Chairman as an annual salary componence out of his total termination package as described above.
+According to the Amended and Restated Employment Agreement, he is entitled to \$2,056,500 legacy payment, with \$1,006,500 advanced legacy payment payable immediately or delayed as his discretion, and remaining legacy payment of \$1,050,000 will be paid at the discretion of the Board.